google/blockly-samples/codelabs/theme_extension/theme_extension.md

 ## Workspace Theme

-In this section you will create a very basic `Blockly.Themes.Halloween`, then inject it to display in the workspace.
+In this section you will create a very basic halloween theme, then inject it to display in the workspace.

 ### Themes

 Themes are a way to customize the look and feel of Blockly.
-Currently, we support customizing block colours, category colours and certain components through the Themes class
+Currently, we support customizing block colours, category colours and certain components through the Themes class.

 A theme can be created using the constructor or by using defineTheme.
-Using defineTheme makes it easy to extend a pre existing theme and set all values with a single object.
+Using `defineTheme` makes it easy to extend a pre existing theme and set all values with a single object.

 Add the below code in `index.js` right before function start()
 ```js